Everything ultimately comes down to trust – Marcus Sheridan

 - Yes, unlicensed contractors have nice trucks and equipment.

 - Yes, unlicensed / deceptive contractors will pull permits (when necessary).

-- Yes, unlicensed contractors have references and they have insurance certificates / copies of their insurance policy.
+- Yes, unlicensed / deceptive contractors have references and they have insurance certificates / copies of their insurance policy.

-- Yes, unlicensed contractors have nice proposal presentation packages.
+- Yes, unlicensed / deceptive contractors have nice proposal presentation packages, complete with a nice, glossy, 4-color folder!

-- Yes, unlicensed contractors will provide you with a warranty.
+- Yes, unlicensed / deceptive contractors will provide you with a warranty.

 - YES, AN UNLICENSED CONTRACTOR IS WELL REHEARSED.
 You’re certainly not the first person they have deceived.
 Practice makes perfect.

 - YES, AN UNLICENSED CONTRACTOR KNOWS EXACTLY WHAT YOU WANT TO HEAR.

 - YES, UNLICENSED CONTRACTORS ARE CON-ARTISTS.

 Whatever it takes to get you to sign their contract – they got it covered from top to bottom.
 But ask them to see the proper state issued contractor license – and watch them dance.
 Or, if they’re using a buddy’s license number, which they’ll refer to something along the lines of “their parent company” or something along the lines of their “managing partner”, which is pure baloney and word games, and is still illegal even if it is true.
 People – a state ‘TRADE NAME’ certificate of registration is NOT a contractor’s license.
 If you try to ask questions – notice how quickly they try to move on to the next subject.
 What is written in this paragraph is not stuff I pulled out of thin air – it’s really happening.

 An unlicensed contractor is fully aware they are in violation of state law.
 Well-crafted deception.

 Ok, so you may be thinking “they’re going to do everything we want, we don’t really care that they’re committing a criminal act, they provided us with a copy of their insurance policy, and they’re giving us a warranty, so why not hire them to fill in our swimming pool?”